KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	How do you determine if an object is sealed or not?
 *	How do you get enumerable key and value pairs?
 *	What is the main difference between Object.values and Object.entries method?
-*	How can you get the list of keys of any object?
-*	How do you create an object with prototype?
-*	What is a WeakSet?
-*	What are the differences between WeakSet and Set?
-*	List down the collection of methods available on WeakSet?
-*	What is a WeakMap?
-*	What are the differences between WeakMap and Map?
-*	List down the collection of methods available on WeakMap?
 *	What is the purpose of uneval?
 *	How do you encode an URL?
 *	How do you decode an URL?